 March 02, 20182 min read

-An impactful theatre advocacy program was held on 2'th November in the premise of our partner school, Sarada Secondary School Patap in Nepal.
-It is located approx. 25 km away from Kathmandu.
+An impactful theater advocacy program was held on 2'th November in the premise of our partner school, Sarada Secondary School Patap in Nepal.
+It is located approx. 25km away from Kathmandu.
 We organized this program in collaboration with Circus Kathmandu and TAI Foundation.

 The active participation of the students and the teachers in the play was very impressive.
 After the play, when the audience had to speak against the antagonist, the students came forward to express their strong opinions against the perils of child marriage.
 The teachers also played a powerful role in convincing the antagonist about the consequences of child marriage even referring to the laws passed by the government regarding the ban on child marriage and education rights.
 The play leads to a lot of meaningful discourses about child marriage that made us all think and even made the children more aware of child marriage.

-We look forward to collaborating and working with Circus Kathmandu and Tai Foundation and further take this advocacy program to more rural schools and community people in Nepal.
+We look forward to collaborating and working with Circus Kathmandu and Tai Foundation and further taking this advocacy program to more rural schools and community people in Nepal.

 Sign up to get the latest on sales, new releases and more …